rihal-om/rihal-codestacker/FE/README.md

 ### Tips for Success
 We want to see your skills shine!
 Here are some pointers to help you ace this challenge:
-- You don’t have to use Redux, a clear separation of state logic is required, achieved through hooks or the context API.
+- Clear separation of state logic is required, achieved through hooks or the context API.
 - Use functional components for a clean and efficient codebase.
 Show us your mastery of React's latest features.
 - Impress us with your clean, well-structured code.
 Follow best practices, separate concerns, and showcase your design patterns.
 - Set up the project with Prettier and ESLint for consistent code formatting.